usegraffy/graffy/src/clickhouse/Readme.md

   `$group: true` and `$group: [..]`
 - Writes: single-row id writes and single-row filter writes with `$put`

+The default table model is append-only `MergeTree`.
+Reads do not add `FINAL` unless you explicitly opt into `final: true` for a legacy `ReplacingMergeTree` table.

 Write support is append-only. `$put` is mandatory, and each write must create a new row.
 If a write matches an existing row, the adapter throws `clickhouse_write.update_unsupported`.
 Patch-style updates and deletes are not